 So, let's review what simple language really means.

-The language necessary for your child will depend on their level of understanding.
-If your child is non-verbal, you can always use visuals to describe your reactions and help them communicate their emotions.
+The language necessary for your child will depend on his level of understanding.
+If your child is non-verbal, you can always use visuals to describe reactions and help them communicate emotions.

 Example of Feeling Visuals

-If your child is speaking, make sure you match your child's language abilities during a time of heighten emotions.
-Remember:
+If your child is speaking, make sure you match your child's language abilities during a time of heightened emotions.

 Keep it simple and remember you are shaping behavior and not language!

-My favorite disciple technique is.....wait for it......NOTHING!
+My favorite disciple technique is.......NOTHING!
 I use different techniques depending on the situation.